semantic-api/spec/README.md

 # Semantic API spec

 This repository contains the API specs for the Semantic API project.
-Every folder beginning with "v" (eg.: v1) contains the specs for a released version.
+Every folder beginning with "v" contains the specs for a released version.
+If you're looking for documentation, please refer to [Semantic API documentation](https://github.com/semantic-api/documentation).

 ## Installing dependencies
 ```